-Dining at the restaurant: The restaurant is open for indoor dining at limited capacity and also has patio seating for those who would rather enjoy a spread of mezze plates and savory phyllo appetizers al fresco.
+Dining at the restaurant: The restaurant is open for indoor dining and also has patio seating for those who would rather enjoy a spread of mezze plates and savory phyllo appetizers al fresco.

 Takeout: Takeout is available by calling the restaurant or via third-party apps.